5 Tips To Make The Most Of Your Body Wash Routine

 If you have body acne, opt for an anti-blemish body wash

-People who suffer from body acne can benefit from an anti-blemish body wash.
-Look for tea tree oil, glycolic acid, and salicylic acid – these three are known for their blemish-busting abilities.
+People who suffer from blemishes on their body can benefit from an acne body wash.
+Look for body wash with ingredients such as tea tree oil, glycolic acid, and salicylic acid – these three are known for their blemish-busting abilities.

 1. Glycolic acid is known for its exfoliating power.
 It effectively keeps body acne at bay by shedding dead skin cells that often clog pores and trigger breakouts.
-It is also effective at treating dull skin.
+An exfoliating body wash can also be effective at treating dull skin.

 3. Salicylic acid can penetrate through oil.
-It tightens pores and removes any excess sebum, and reduces its production.
+Salicylic acid body wash will also tighten pores and removes any excess sebum, reducing its production.

-“Using an AHA [like glycolic acid] on the arms and legs half an hour before showering can help exfoliate, soften and smooth your skin.
+“Using an antibacterial body wash containing AHA [like glycolic acid] on the arms and legs half an hour before showering can help exfoliate, soften and smooth your skin.
 Do this twice a week and follow up with a deeply nourishing body moisturiser,” Dr Paris Acharya, a London-based aesthetic doctor, recommends.

 If you have keratosis pilaris, try a cellular renewal body serum

-Yes, those tiny, bumpy spots that resemble permanent goosebumps on your arms or legs?
-They’re called keratosis pilaris.
-We’re all at some point prone to it, with the British Skin Foundation reporting up to 40% of adults suffer from it.
+Does your skin ever have a chicken-like appearance?
+Those tiny, bumpy spots that resemble permanent goosebumps on your arms or legs?
+They’re called keratosis pilaris – and according to studies, we are all prone to getting them at some point.
+In fact, the British Skin Foundation reports that up to 40% of adults consistently suffer from the condition.

-While it sounds serious, it’s harmless as it is caused by accumulated dead skin getting trapped in the hair follicle.
-However, it can be so itchy if not treated, leaving your skin irritated and inflamed.
-In addition, it can make the skin’s surface rough to touch and often worsen during winter.
+But while it might sound serious, it’s actually just a harmless condition which is caused by accumulated dead skin getting trapped in hair follicles.
+However, it can be itchy if not treated, leaving your skin irritated and inflamed – and it can make the skin’s surface rough to touch.

-Unfortunately, there’s no permanent fix for preventing keratosis pilaris.
-Still, you can keep it under control by using a cellular renewal body serum like the Renew-Plus Body Serum, £44.
+Unfortunately, there’s no permanent fix for preventing keratosis pilaris, but you can keep it under control by using a body serum that targets cellular renewal, like the Renew-Plus Body Serum, £44.

 Clarins Training Manager Charlotte McHale says this body serum is specially formulated almost exclusively to treat bumpy, rough skin.
 “It is a very lightweight serum easily absorbed into the skin.
 In addition, it has a gentle biological exfoliator built into it that helps with skin renewal,” she says.
 “Use it on the affected areas every day.
 If you want to see results, consistency is key.
 Don’t skip a day.”

-Apart from keeping keratosis pilaris at bay.
-The Renew-Plus Body Serum is an anti-wrinkle body serum that helps to soften lines.
-This is thanks to the star ingredient water lily extract that smooths away roughness and leaves skin soft, supple and radiant.
+Apart from keeping keratosis pilaris at bay, the Renew-Plus Body Serum also helps to soften lines.
+This is thanks to its star ingredient water lily extract, that smooths away roughness and leaves skin soft, supple and radiant.

 It also helps to make sure you’re regularly exfoliating.
-This will help eliminate dry skin cells lingering on the surface.
-Try Exfoliating Body Scrub, £32.
-Use twice a week before lathering the body serum.
+This will help eliminate dry skin cells lingering on the surface of the skin – the kind that cause keratosis pilaris in the first place.
+Invest in an Exfoliating Body Scrub, £32, and use it twice a week before slathering on some body serum.

-Your feet also need a regular slough of dry, thickened skin, followed by a good slathering of moisturiser to keep them smooth and good-looking.
+And dont forget to rid your feet of dry, thickened skin, too.
+Apply a foot scrub weekly, followed by a good layer of moisturiser to keep them feeling smooth and supple.

 If you want to have firmer-looking skin, try a body-toning shower concentrate

-EDITOR’S TIP: Lather the shower gel in your hands with warm water, place your hands cupped near the face and do some inhalation and breath work.
-Try to last for over 30 seconds – deep breathing in and out slowly to a count of four seconds in, and then exhale slowly until all the air has been expelled.
+EDITOR’S TIP: Lather the body wash in your hands with warm water, place your hands cupped near the face and do some inhalation and breath work.
+Try to do this for at least 30 seconds – deep breathing in and out slowly to a count of four seconds in, and then exhale slowly until all the air has been expelled from your lungs.

 How long should you leave body wash on?
 Dr Acharya recommends allotting at least: “30 seconds to one minute lathering time to cleanse your skin thoroughly.”

 For best results, exfoliate your skin using the Tonic Sugar Polisher, £35.
-It has the same essential oil ingredients, which simultaneously have a toning effect and buff away dry skin – not forgetting that overall sense of well-being.
-Use twice a week after cleansing.
-Slather with Tonic Moisturizing Balm, £35 for a complete at-home spa treat.
+It has the same essential oil ingredients, which simultaneously have a toning effect and buff away dry skin and provide that overall sense of well-being.
+Use twice a week after cleansing, followed by Tonic Moisturising Balm, £35 for a complete at-home spa treat.

-If you want your skin to benefit from your body wash routine, shower with lukewarm water.
-This is especially true if you suffer from thick or dead skin on your heals or sensitive skin in general.
+If you want your skin to benefit from your body wash method, shower with lukewarm water.
+This is particularly important if you suffer from thick or dead skin on your heels, or sensitive skin in general.

 3. Keep daily showers short